unmannedlab/RELLIS-3D/benchmarks/README.md

 python train.py --dataset rellis --bs_mult 3 --lr 0.001 --exp final
 ```
 Add dataset path to ```__C.DATASET.RELLIS_DIR``` in ```benchmarks/GSCNN-master/config.py```
+The models are initialized by the weights pretrained on the ImageNet.
+You can download the pretrained models from [here](https://drive.google.com/file/d/1OfKQPQXbXGbWAQJj2R82x6qyz6f-1U6t/view).

 ## LiDAR Semantic Segmenation